Echidna delicatula

 Echidna delicatula, the mottled moray, also known as the fine-speckled moray, is a moray eel (family Muraenidae).
 It was described by Johann Jakob Kaup in 1856, originally under the genus Poecilophis.
 It is a marine, tropical eel which is known from the Indo-Pacific, including Sri Lanka, Samoa, and Japan.
 It inhabits coral reefs.
 It can reach a maximum total length of 65 cm.

-The mottled moray is a gonochoristic species.